b3nn0/ogn2dump1090/README.md

 Simple tool to inject OpenGliderNet Data into a `dump1090-fa` instance (optionally with `tar1090` as an additional webinterface) for display on a unified map

 # Getting started
-## Manual Setup on a dump1090-fa instance
+## Manual Setup on an existing dump1090-fa instance
 ```
 sudo apt install --yes python3-pip
 sudo pip3 install ogn-client